Configuring the Duet 3

 Next, power up the printer.
 The blue VIN and red 5V LEDs on the Tool Board should illuminate.
 If you have the CAN wiring correct, the other red LED will blink slowly, in time with the one on the main board to indicate that the clocks are synchronised.
 If instead it blinks rapidly, switch off and check the CAN wiring.

 Next, establish communication with the Tool Board.
 By default, tool boards use CAN address 121; except that early shipments of tool boards had the address changed to 10 during testing.
 So send M115 B121 and you should get the version number returned.
 You can also send M122 B121 to get diagnostics from the board.
 If B121 doesn’t work in those commands, try B10.

 If the red LEDs flash in sync but you get a timeout response to the M115 B121 command and also to M115 B10, perhaps the tool board is using a different CAN address.
 If you send M409 K”boards” then you will get a JSON-format report of all boards that have announced themselves to the main board, from which you can identify the CAN address.
 Alternatively, you can power up the machine while holding button 1 down on the tool board, which will reset it to factory settings (address 121).

 You now need to ensure that the firmware version on the tool board is compatible with the main board firmware you are using.
-At the present time (2020-03-03) the best firmware versions to use are 3.01-RC3 on the Duet 3 main board and.
-In particular, tool board firmware 3.01-RC3 has issue with driving the extruder motor.
+The minimum recommended firmwar4e version is 3.1.1 on the main board and 3.1.0 on the tool boards.
 So update the firmware if it is older than the recommended versions.
 To update the firmware on a tool board at address 121:

 - Download the required Duet3Firmware_TOOL1LC.bin firmware file from github to your PC